Shopping Cart

 objectionable as the naked truth" --Agnes Repplier

-Simple nudity as a profound tool for aiding reintegration of body-mind-spirit on higher levels was rejected out of hand.
-It lent serious doubts as to the true intent and enlightenment of the outfit.
+Simple nudity as a profound tool for aiding in the reintegration of body-mind-spirit on higher levels was rejected out of hand.

-Was their biggest concern indeed offering genuine healing -- profound reintegration of body-mind-spirit through mindful spa experience -- or merely perpetuating the organization's quasi-new-age psychological shtick and providing a bit of decadent "taking the waters" on the side to a paying public, in order to defray ownership costs, along with lodgings?
+Was their biggest concern indeed offering genuine healing -- profound reintegration of body-mind-spirit through a mindful spa experience -- or merely perpetuating the organization's quasi-new-age psychological shtick and providing a bit of decadent "taking the waters" on the side to a paying public, in order to defray ownership costs, along with lodgings?

-If over-reaction to unsupported scene, which could indeed get tawdry around the edges, was what actually caused drastic about-face, it punished the multitudes for trespasses of the few (again, assuming incident even DID occur).
-And new 'owners' were dully unaware of need for mindful energies and focused intent by management to keep scene together.
-Earlier manager team, daughters of former absentee owner Foggy, seemed likewise unfamiliar with basic c/o ethos, unable to elevate and fine-tune policy to reflect authentic mineral springs culture, but at least they had a more live-and-let-live attitude.
+If over-reaction to the unsupported scene, which could indeed get tawdry around the edges, was what actually caused the drastic about-face, it punished the multitudes for the trespasses of the few (again, assuming the incident even DID occur).
+And the new 'owners' were dully unaware of need for mindful energies and focused intent by management to keep the scene together.

-After they had the sauna rebuilt and enlarged in 2005, the 'Clothing Optional' sign that had long hung over the door of the old sauna
+After they had the sauna rebuilt and enlarged in 2005, the 'Clothing Optional' sign that had long hung over the door of the old sauna mysteriously disappeared.

-So the result at times was, again, something akin to chaotic nude anarchy, a situation perhaps ultimately responsible for its banishment by new 'ownership'...who very possibly thought it was natural result whenever people got together naked in public, regardless.
-New management, like old, seemed either ignorant of or indifferent to c/o ethics, its adherence naturally elevating scene to socially responsible, mutually comfortable one. liberating air and enhancing healing process whether one opts to be bare or not.
-Right intent and mindful focus made it work.
-Lack thereof and it could get messy...fast.
+So the result at times was, again, something akin to chaotic nude anarchy, a situation perhaps ultimately responsible for its banishment by the new 'ownership'...who very possibly thought it was the natural result whenever people got together naked in public, regardless.
+New management, like old, seemed either ignorant of, or indifferent to, any c/o ethics, its adherence naturally elevating a scene to a socially responsible, mutually comfortable one. liberating the air and enhancing healing process, whether one opted to be bare or not.

 As said, it was long hoped that new 'owners', on studying situation more carefully, would realize this simple fact...that, rather than retreating into former ways of mandated body shame and enforced discomfort, they would embrace opportunity to hammer out and fine-tune a fair-minded body-friendly policy..